Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

     (root) /usr/bin/python3 /opt/scripts/system-checkup.py *
 ```

 And we have a possible vector for root as well.
-But the fact that we can't read the source code to this file.
-We are restricted to execute permission here.
+However, the fact that we can't read the source code for this file means we are restricted to execute permission here.

-I tried the following test argument which lets us know the allowed argument.
+I tried the following test argument, which lets us know the allowed arguments.
 ```
 svc@busqueda:/opt/scripts$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py test
 <usr/bin/python3 /opt/scripts/system-checkup.py test